Tihar full detail information

 Rani Pokhari

-Rani Pokhari is only opened once a year to public during the 5th day of the Tihar.
-People who don’t have their own brother or sister visits Rani Pokhari Temple to celebrate Bhai Tika.
-They find a brother or sister over the temple and celebrate the last day of festival.
+Rani Pokhari is only opened once a year to the public during the 5th day of the Tihar.
+People who don’t have their own brothers or sisters visit Rani Pokhari Temple to celebrate Bhai Tika.
+They find a brother or sister over the temple and celebrate the last day of the festival.

 Leave a Comment